-The aim of the anti-bullying policy is to ensure that boys learn in a supportive, caring and safe environment without fear of being bullied.
+The aim of the anti-bullying policy is to ensure that pupils learn in a supportive, caring and safe environment without fear of being bullied.
 Bullying is anti-social behaviour and affects everyone; it is unacceptable and will not be tolerated.
-Only when all issues of bullying are addressed will boys be able to fully benefit from the opportunities available at Solefield School.
-This policy applies to the whole school including the Early Years Foundation Stage (Reception class) and is written with regard to "Preventing and tackling bullying (July 2017)" and "Cyberbullying: Advice for headteachers and school staff (2014)".
+Only when all issues of bullying are addressed will pupils be able to fully benefit from the opportunities available at Solefield School.
+Their policy applies to the whole school including the Early Years Foundation Stage (Reception class and Little Acorns Pre-School) and is written with regard to "Preventing and tackling bullying (July 2017)", "Cyberbullying: Advice for headteachers and school staff (2014)" and Teaching Online Safety in School (June 2019).
 Advice for parents and carers on cyberbullying can be found here physical (hitting, kicking, theft)